 These paintings are called “Get in line“, it’s a combination of people standing in line for different reasons but combined in one painting.
 I made three canvases together 6 meters long.
 But they can also be exhibited individually.
 I might in future add more canvases to the line.
-Get in line in English means “To conform, adhere to, or agree with that which is established or generally accepted, such as rules, beliefs, modes of behaviour, etc.” I started out with this painting wanting to learn to paint people and how to capture their spirits and what better way to do it then putting a lot of people together.
+Get in line in English means “To conform, adhere to, or agree with that which is established or generally accepted, such as rules, beliefs, modes of behaviour, etc.” I started with this painting wanting to learn to paint people and how to capture their feelings, energy and interaction.
+What better way to do it by combining people together in a line.
 Once I made the first version I saw its potential and made, eventually, three versions of the line, each time coming closer to what I felt I wanted.
 This is the third version.

 Get in Line 170×250 170×150 170×200 oil on canvas 2018